aquivalabs/document-mess-detector/README.md

 - Comfortable Setup UI for Post-Install Steps
 - Uses Custom Metadata Types to use other LLMs (was tested with Claude and Open Source Llama2)

-### How do I use it?
+### How do I use

+1. Clone the repo
-Clone the repo, test it in a Scratch org using `scripts/create-scratch-org.sh` and then create your own Unlocked or Managed Package from it.
-All the steps, to configure and use the app can be found in the [User Guide (PDF)](user-guide.pdf).
+1. Spin up a scratch org using `scripts/create-scratch-org.sh`
+1. Create your own Unlocked or Managed Package from it.
+1. All the steps, to configure and use the app can be found in the [User Guide (PDF)](user-guide.pdf).

-### How do I extend it?
+### How do I extend

 1. Clone the repo
 1. Spin up a scratch org using `scripts/create-scratch-org.sh`